Compiled for the event ‘All or nothing? A consideration of blank books’ at the Henry Moore Institute, Leeds, 25th June 2005.

 5—it doesn’t dictate a pace.
 That’s a curious thing about it and why I’m pleased with it.
 It has all sorts of

 paces.
 It’s absolutely static.
-I don’t know if it the front’s moving towards the back or vice-versa…
+I don’t know if the front’s moving towards the back or vice-versa…

 black bob image